 What Are The Pros of 1080p CCTV?

-High Resolution – defined as Full High Definition (FHD), 1080p CCTV cameras have been popular for a while and provide a great quality video image that will secure any size of business.
+High Resolution – defined as Full High Definition (FHD), 1080p CCTV cameras have been popular for a while and provide a great quality video image that will secure any size of premises.
 Most 1080p cameras have the ability to pick up intruders around the clock regardless of the lighting.

 Additional Features – when you are buying a higher quality CCTV camera you will get a lot more features that will help you secure your premises.
 From motion sensors to human tracking, to energy saving designs 1080p cameras will typically have a lot more to offer.